Skip to content Skip to footer navigation

 Are the EOFY sales worth it?

-Even though you can find significant discounts (up to 70%) on popular items during the EOFY sales, know that these sales aren't the be all and end all.
+Even though you can find significant discounts (up to 70%) on popular items during the EOFY sales, know that this run of bargains isn't the be-all and end-all.

 At CHOICE, we buy all the goods we test, so we keep a close eye on prices.
 We've recently seen more and more sales periods crop up throughout the year and some of these come with discounts just as good as those on offer during EOFY sales.